-Crypto.com offers a variety of cryptocurrency-oriented products including the trading of crypto assets, staking, wallet services, non-fungible tokens (NFTs) marketplace, and more.
-The Crypto.com Exchange is one such product, which offers users the ability to trade more than 200 different cryptocurrencies at market-leading fees, and discounts for those who stake the token Cronos (CRO).
+The Crypto.com Exchange offers users the ability to trade more than 200 different cryptocurrencies at market-leading fees, and discounts for those who lock up Crypto.com’s native token Cronos (CRO).

 What Is the Difference Between the Crypto.com Exchange and the App?

 The Crypto.com App allows users to buy, sell, and store cryptocurrency.
 It is an easy-to-navigate entry point to crypto, allowing users to buy crypto with fiat currencies.
 In contrast, the Crypto.com Exchange allows for more complex trading actions that go beyond a simple buy and sell at the current price.